Sokolovo, Lovech Province: History and culture

 Sokolovo was founded in the 19th century by four extended families that migrated from Macedonia.
 A ruined Ottoman fortification previously stood at the site.
 Until 1934, the village was called Şahinkaya (Шахън кая, Turkish for "falcon rock"); the modern Bulgarian name is a partial calque meaning "falcon place".

+Church

 The Bulgarian Orthodox Church of the Annunciation of the Mother of God was consecrated in 2021.
 The church holiday (Feast of the Annunciation) is celebrated annually on 25 March.
 Donors from the region funded the church's construction, which took around 10 years.